elewites/CryptoApp/README.md

 - circulating supply, total supply, and max supply
 - fully diluted valuation

-5. As a user, one is able to toggle between dark themed mode and light mode.
+5. As a user, one is able to toggle between dark theme mode and light mode.

-6. The user should be ble to use the app in a laptop or mobile device as all the CSS styling is responsive.
+6. The user is also able to use the app in a laptop or mobile device as all the CSS styling is responsive.

 ## Available Scripts